cepdnaclk/e20-4yp-wifi-7-backoff-security-testing-and-threat-prediction/Wifi 7 Security Testing and threat prection/Wifi 7 and MLO/Research Papers/wi-fi-7-in-depth-your-guide-to-mastering-wi-fi-7-the-80211be-protocol-and-their-deployment-1nbsped.md

 - **MLO Modes:** The book details the different MLO operating modes, which include **MLSR (Multi-Link Single Radio)**, **eMLSR (Enhanced MLSR)**, and **MLMR (Multi-Link Multi-Radio)**, and their security/performance trade-offs.

-- **Puncturing [[Puncturing]] (or Preamble Puncturing):** A crucial feature that allows a Wi-Fi 7 AP to "puncture" (block off) a 20 or 40 MHz section of its wide 160 or 320 MHz channel if it detects interference.
+- **Puncturing (or Preamble Puncturing):** A crucial feature that allows a Wi-Fi 7 AP to "puncture" (block off) a 20 or 40 MHz section of its wide 160 or 320 MHz channel if it detects interference.
 This allows it to use the remaining "clean" parts of the channel instead of falling back to a much narrower channel, thus improving efficiency.

-- **Multi-AP Coordination [[Multi-AP Coordination]] [[APC]](MAPC):** A set of features where multiple APs coordinate their transmissions to reduce interference and improve performance (a topic for Wi-Fi 7 and 8).
+- **Multi-AP Coordination (MAPC):** A set of features where multiple APs coordinate their transmissions to reduce interference and improve performance (a topic for Wi-Fi 7 and 8).

 - **Wi-Fi 8 (IEEE 802.11bn):** The _next_ generation after Wi-Fi 7, which is already in the early planning stages.